Tumbulgum, NSW, 2490

 The establishment of the first public school in the Tweed Valley, and a thriving commercial district including a bank, led many people to beleive that Tumbulgum might outshine Murwillumbah in importance, but an economic depression in the early 1890s dashed these hopes.

-Today, Tumbulgum is a picturesque village with views over cane farms and to the foothills of the caldera, conveniently located just off the Tweed Valley Way, where you can pick up fresh produce direct from the grower at a Farmers Market on the corner of the Way and Tumblegum Drive.
+Today, Tumbulgum is a picturesque village with views over cane farms and to the foothills of the caldera, conveniently located just off the Tweed Valley Way, where you can pick up fresh produce direct from the grower at a Farmers Market on the corner of the highway and Tumblegum Drive.

-Popular with locals who come for the riverside picnic facilities, boat hire, public wharf and boat ramp, visitors can sretch their legs with a stroll along the heritage shop fronts or to partake of the enormously popular lunches and evening meals at the Tumbulgum Tavern.
+Popular with locals who come for the riverside picnic facilities, boat hire, public wharf and boat ramp, visitors can stretch their legs with a stroll along the heritage shop fronts or to partake of the enormously popular lunches and evening meals at the Tumbulgum Tavern.

 Browse for gifts and souvenirs at the local arts and crafts gallery or antique shop and visit the historic Tumbulgum Cemetry, the first in the Tweed Valley, and resting place of many of the area's European colonists from 1887 to 1947.